sdnfv/openNetVM/docs/Examples.md

       - `# ./examples/start_nf.sh simple_forward 2 -d 1`
     - Second, start up 1 speed_tester NF and have it forward to service ID 2.
       - `# ./examples/start_nf.sh speed_tester 1 -d 2 -c 16000`
   4. We now have a speed_tester sending packets to service ID 2 who then forwards packets back to service ID 1, the speed_tester.
 This is a circular chain of NFs.

-NF Config Files
---
-All NFs support launching from a JSON config file.
-By specifying `-F` and then a JSON file in either `go.sh` or the NF binary file directly, the NF will pull all ONVM and DPDK settings from the file instead of the command line.
-See the `example_config.json` file in each NF directory for an example on how to structure the file and all options that can be set.

 [cores]: ../scripts/corehelper.py